 A person who purchases at least 50 new white goods of any kind in one purchase may obtain a refund of 60% of the amount of the white goods disposal tax paid thereon when all of the white goods are to be placed in new or remodeled dwelling units that are located in this State and do not contain the kind of white goods purchased.
 The term "one purchase" as used herein refers to cases where a purchase order is issued by the purchaser to the retailer, or a written agreement is made between the purchaser and the retailer, providing for the purchase of 50 or more white goods which, according to the terms and conditions set out in the purchase order or agreement, are to be delivered to the purchaser within a definite specified time.
 For purposes of the refund, delivery of the white goods within the time specified will constitute one purchase notwithstanding that multiple deliveries may be necessary to consummate delivery of all of the white goods to the purchaser.
 In the absence of a written purchase order or written agreement reflecting the foregoing terms and conditions, each individual delivery of white goods constitutes one purchase.
-Each individual delivery of white goods on purchase orders for indefinite quantities or open-end purchase orders is considered to be one purchase.
-A change in the original purchase order or agreement for additional white goods will constitute a separate transaction for the purposes described herein.
+Each individual delivery of white goods will constitute a separate transaction for the purchase order or agreement for additional white goods will constitute a separate transaction for the purchase described herein.